rybarczykj/when2meet-art/README.md

 # when2meet-art

+www.when2meet.com is a simple web-based tool used to collaboratively schedule meetings.
+This tool takes advantage of the way when2meet presents results, a multi-shaded green gridlike calendar, to make fun pixel art on real schedules.

 ## How to use
 For now, the only way to use this tool is from the command line, with a few small setup steps (some of which I hope to automate in the future):